 You might be tempted to opt for a free VPN, but note that many of them either have strict bandwidth and data caps or collect your personal info while injecting ads into your browser.
 They tend not to have great security or privacy policies, too.

 For these reasons, we recommend a paid option.
 Reputable subscription VPNs offer unlimited bandwidth, no data caps, way more servers to choose from, top notch security, and 24/7 customer support.
 Our top recommendation is ExpressVPN, which features all of these traits plus a bunch more, including the ability to unblock US Netflix and Hulu.
-There is also a 30 day money back guarantee so you can try it risk free.
-If you are considering using ExpressVPN, you can get an extra 3 months free on 12 month plans here.

 Not just a one-off scenario